Cosmic-ray propagation around the Sun: investigating the influence of the solar magnetic field on the cosmic-ray Sun shadow: Introduction

 \section{Introduction}

-Cosmic rays being blocked by the Sun, as first proposed in \cite{clark}, are an interesting topic for the investigation of cosmic-ray properties.
-In particular, it was predicted that the interactions of cosmic rays with the Sun would result in gamma- and neutrino-production that would eventually be detectable (see \cite{1991ApJ...382..652S}).
+The blocking of cosmic rays by the Sun, as first proposed in \cite{clark}, is an interesting subject in the investigation of cosmic-ray properties.
+In particular, it has been predicted that interactions of cosmic rays with the Sun would result in gamma- and neutrino-production that would eventually be detectable \citep[see][]{1991ApJ...382..652S}.
 Even cosmic-ray electrons were predicted to produce a halo component in gamma-rays.
-Today, the gamma-ray signatures can indeed be measured: the halo component has been verified at an intensity level as expected by the prediction in \cite{1991ApJ...382..652S}, see \cite{Orlando:2008uk,2011ApJ...734..116A}.
-The disk component, however, was found to be an order of magnitude higher than expected \cite{Ng:2015gya}, a discrepancy that could still not be resolved in the literature.
-The neutrino signal that accompanies the disk component has been re-calculated in the past few years \cite{2017JCAP...07..024A, 2017arXiv170310280N,2017JCAP...06..033E}, as it is now an important background for dark-matter searches with neutrino telescopes from the direction of the Sun.
-See also \cite{whitepaper2020} for a general discussion of the possibilities of using the Sun as a laboratory for astroparticle physics.
+Today, gamma-ray signatures can indeed be measured: the halo component has been verified at an intensity level as expected by the prediction in \citet{1991ApJ...382..652S}; also see \citet{Orlando:2008uk} and \citet{2011ApJ...734..116A}.
+The disk component, however, was found to be an order of magnitude higher than expected \citep{Ng:2015gya}, a discrepancy that could still not be resolved in the literature.
+The neutrino signal that accompanies the disk component has been recalculated in the past few years \citep{2017JCAP...07..024A, Ng+2017_PhRvD, 2017JCAP...06..033E} as it is now an important background for dark-matter searches with neutrino telescopes from the direction of the Sun. \citet{whitepaper2020} also provides a general discussion of the possibilities of using the Sun as a laboratory for astroparticle physics.